 4. KOHLER K-4007-0 San Souci Toilet

 KOHLER K-4007-0 is not just a low flush toilet but a low profile compact toilet too.
-It is apt for installing in small bathroom spaces and powder rooms.
-It is a one-piece toilet with no bends, crevices, and corners.
+It is apt for installation in small bathroom spaces and powder rooms.
+It is a one-piece toilet with no bends, crevices, or corners.
 Germs, bacteria, or dust have no place to hide or make the surface its abode.
 Thus no matter how many times you use it, it will always be clean and fresh.

 The cleanliness comes due to the powerful flush as well.
 It features the patented AquaPiston flush engine, which assures exceptional performance.
 The durable Aqua Piston canister is designed to display 90 percent less exposed seal material, unlike a standard 3” flapper.
 That results in leak-free performance.

-Moreover, the canister ensures the water you flushes cleans the bowl from all sides as it flows and blows the waste by releasing from a 360-degree angle.
+Moreover, the canister ensures the water you flushes cleans the bowl from all sides as it flows and blows the waste by releasing it from a 360-degree angle.
 That means there is no space that the flushed water doesn’t reach to clean the toilet bowl.